parsahdy/Personal-Finance-Assistant/README.md

 # Django-FinaceManagement
-Personal finace assistant and advisor with Django
+Personal finance assistant and advisor with Django